mfaani/mfaani/content/posts/swift/some-vs-any/index.md

 var y: Equatable = "10" // Same error
 ```
 You's think the compiler should let the above compile, it rightfully doesn't.
-It's because the compiler can't know if the _associated type_ of `x`, matches with the associated type of `y`.
+The compiler can't know if the _associated type_ of `x`, matches with the associated type of `y`.
 So it just forbids it.
 Compiler just doesn't want to be in situation where you'd try something like:

 ```swift
 if x == y { print("Equal") }